nascent-works/nascent-works.github.io/_jobs/2021-01-28-devops-engineer.markdown

 * Work in innovative projects using new Cloud technologies
 * Knowledge sharing inside a team of professionals
 * Trainings
-* Possibility for a constant grow
+* Possibility for a constant growth
 * Work from anywhere